See a Doctor Within 15 Minutes

 While custom orthotics have traditionally been fitted using a plaster casting method, newer technology allows for 3D scanning of your foot for a more precise design.
 Some companies can send an impression foam to you, which you step on and then send back to have a custom-fitted orthotic fabricated for you.

 However, custom orthotics are expensive.
-The fitting and fabrication process requires considerable resources, so custom orthotics can typically cost between three and five-hundred dollars.
+The fitting and fabrication process requires considerable resources, so custom orthotics typically cost between three and five hundred dollars.

 Custom vs. OTC Orthotics